 We've seen some witless heavy-handedness on the part of the cops, for instance the arrests of a couple of reporters at the McDonald's last week.
 But some perspective: Cops were perfectly capable of being heavy-handed long before anyone gave them surplus military equipment.
 The scenario in that McDonald's would probably have been exactly the same whether or not there were armored vehicles outside on the street or not.

 Finally, there's the argument that the militarized police were inciting the crowd.
 This wasn't entirely implausible, although it seemed unlikely because it should be possible for lawful, well-intentioned people to restrain themselves from throwing things at cops whose uniforms and vehicles they don't like.
 Sure enough, after a night of calm in the wake of the "demilitarization" of the police response and the insertion of Captain Ron Johnson, the lawlessness started right up again.

-The federal government -- through grant programs and the distribution of surplus military equipment -- has encouraged local police forces to equip themselves like occupying armies.
+The federal government -- through grant programs and the distribution of surplus military equipment -- has encouraged local police forces to look, think and act like occupying armies.
 If the violence in Ferguson helps reverse this trend, it will be a good thing.
-But the trend itself has little to do with what happened there.
+But it won't be responsive to what's happened there.

 A strain of right-wing skepticism about federal law enforcement goes back even further.
 Readers of a certain age may remember the John Birch Society's most successful bumper sticker: "Support Your Local Police."
 The adjective was intentional.

 To contact the writer of this article: Ramesh Ponnuru at firstname.lastname@example.org.